 Your phone can alert you when you have new messages.
 Options include:

 - 1. The phone displays a message on the screen. - The message icon (is displayed on the screen.
-In the case of a high priority message, the icon(is) will flash.
+In case of a high priority message, the icon(is displayed) will appear.

 1. New Message